BDA-KTS/extract_urls_mentions_hashtags/README.md

 Implementation tips
 - Run cells in order, ensure Python 3.10 (or update pinned deps), and `pip install -r requirements.txt` (or use Pipfile/pipenv).
-- Test with varied Unicode and Mastodon mention samples.
-Consider expanding emoji detection and adding unit tests for regex edge cases.

 ## Contact